 What do you think is an important skill or asset you need to be successful in business?

 Chantee shared, "I would say grit and being scrappy.
 And so being able to do a lot with a little is important.
 I think that utilizing resources that you do have instead of focusing on the things that you don't.
 All of those are things that I think are necessary to be successful, especially as a small business, especially just starting.
 You really have to be resourceful with what you do have.
 And again, really just believing in your idea and having that confidence.
 If you believe in it enough, there's a chance that somebody else will too."

 What's the biggest risk that you've taken so far?

 The biggest risk that Chantee has taken in her business is creating a new product for men called Nayko Black.
 She knew her target market was women, but she's seeing that men are caring for themselves more, taking care of their skin and hair.
 They, too, care about self-care and want to look good.
 She created a beard and oil balm for men.
 It's not always easy to know which point in your business you should take these kinds of risks, so it might be wise to tease and test out the market first.

 What's the most exciting part of your business?

 "Every time I get a sale, I just get very excited.
-You know I'm still doing everything myself, so you know, just packaging it, and being able to put everything together, in a box and take it to the post office, because I'm doing everything on my own.
-You know I still get excited about that," said Chantee.
+I'm still doing everything myself, so, just packaging it, and being able to put everything together, in a box and take it to the post office, because I'm doing everything on my own.
+I still get excited about that," said Chantee.
 She enjoys envisioning the customer experience.
 She takes pride in the experience and making everything by hand.

 What do you think the future holds for Black and Brown women entrepreneurs and small business owners?